Venkatesh-j31-49/Daily-Coding-Practice/Cloops/Basics/que.md

 14.Subtract the Product and Sum of Digits of an Integer

-Input a number and print all the factors of that number (use loops).
+15.Input a number and print all the factors of that number (use loops).

 Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)